 • Collaboration with climate science and policy related institutions

-• In the longer term, minimization of the risk of exceeding the maximum manageable climate impact identified by SIDS and LDCs
+• In the longer term, minimisation of the risk of exceeding the maximum manageable climate impact identified by SIDS and LDCs

-The SURVIVE project utilizes the science-synthesis PRIMAP model (Potsdam Real-time Integrated Model for Assessment of Emission Paths) developed by PIK to provide scientific and technical advice to SIDS and LDCs.
+The project utilises the science-synthesis PRIMAP model (Potsdam Real-time Integrated Model for Assessment of Emission Paths) developed by PIK in collaboration with Climate Analytics.